bhopals/english-vocabs/phrases.md

 - to say a lot (about something) He waxed eloquent on/about the pleasures of gardening.
 - Pakistan is a country which is waxing eloquent about other nations about treatment of minorities
 - It is pretty pervasive on that matter
-- The real solution is the dimantlement of the industry that they have created.
+- The real solution is the dismantlement of the industry that they have created.
 - conduct terrorism
 - by and large
 - It has to come to an end